Casaubon Delusion is about the lure of totality belief

 A feature of many belief

-have apparently arisen quite recently.
-Because the 'knowledge'
+they have apparently arisen quite recently.
+They are then said to

-often ensures this by progressively revealing more and more of his ideas
+by progressively revealing more and more ideas as time goes by, in

-Another characteristic feature is that the knowledge is usually in
+characteristic feature is that the knowledge is usually in the

-the possession of an inspired teacher—a guru.
-Nearly all totality belief
+hands of an inspired and inspiring teacher—a guru.
+Nearly

 All authorities, whether political or spiritual, should be

 the world into "us" and "them", who preach that there is only

 one way forward, or who believe that they are surrounded by

 enemies, are particularly to be avoided.
 It is not necessary to